fontra/fontra/README.md

 ## Roadmap

 The following list of features is not complete, but gives you a rough idea of where we are now, and where we are headed.
-A green checkmark means: “This feature is implemented”.
+A green checkmark means: “This feature has been implemented”.

 ### Input / Output